 Kick start your day with this high protein, gluten free, creamy, vegan friendly Jamaican porridge.
 This porridge is made using peanuts, coconut milk, ground oats, spices and sweetened with coconut condensed milk.
 This breakfast bowl is guaranteed to keep you full until lunch time.

-I have another heart warming recipe for you guys to help you through those cold winter days.
+I have another heart warming recipe for you guys to help you through a strenuous day, this recipe is silky smooth, delicious and packed with essential nutrients that you need.

 What is Jamaican peanut porridge?